 The customization of the Poker Tracker HUD setup is pretty good.
-For the main default screen and the pop-up HUD stats you’re provided with a drag and drop layout so you can easily move stats around and see how they look in the preview screen to your right.
+For the main default screen and the pop-up HUD stats, you’re provided with a drag and drop layout so you can easily move stats around and see how they look in the preview screen to your right.
 If you want to add a stat to a line, just click the ‘+’ button and select add statistic.
 It doesn’t get much easier than that.
 You can also easily color code stat ranges with the color ranges tab.
-These is especially helpful when you want to be able to scan quickly while multi tabling and know who is getting out of line or being too nitty.
+These are especially helpful when you want to be able to scan quickly while multi-tabling and know who is getting out of line or being too nitty.

 Overall the HUD is simple to configure and has a clean look after some simple customization.
 There are plenty of free HUD setups out there as well, and I’ll go ahead and plug one of our own since it’s pretty darn good for free.

-Holdem Manager separates from the pack with the chart designer and notecaddy pop-ups.
-These can be big difference makers if setup correctly.
-Overall there’s more options to make a more relevant and visually appealing HUD with HM2’s design setup.
+Holdem Manager separates from the pack with the chart designer and note caddy pop-ups.
+These can be big difference makers if set up correctly.
+Overall there are more options to make a more relevant and visually appealing HUD with HM2’s design setup.

-BOTTOM LINE: Poker Tracker 4 has a slight customization edge on this one, but Holdem Manager 2 has some great power that Poker Tracker 4 doesn’t have, it you’re willing to shell out some extra dough for applications like notecaddy.
+BOTTOM LINE: Poker Tracker 4 has a slight customization edge on this one, but Holdem Manager 2 has some great power that Poker Tracker 4 doesn’t have, if you’re willing to shell out some extra dough for applications like note caddy.
 It’s somewhat of a split decision here.

-Lot’s of software manufactures have created third party applications for both Poker Tracker and Holdem Manager, so that your user experience could be enhanced and expanded upon.
+Lots of software manufacturers have created third party applications for both Poker Tracker and Holdem Manager so that your user experience could be enhanced and expanded upon.
 There are a few core applications that run across both database platforms.

-Inside of Poker Tracker 4, you have a automatic note taking application, like Note Caddy, called Note Tracker.
-For all intents in purposes it will write some basic information in the HUD note section of Poker Tracker.
+Inside of Poker Tracker 4, you have an automatic note-taking application, like Note Caddy, called Note Tracker.
+For all intents in purposes, it will write some basic information in the HUD note section of Poker Tracker.
 You can edit and create some of your own note rules.
 Not too many are included, and there’s a community download section to add some, but there’s not very much available.
-It does a crude job, and does add value, but Note Caddy is much better.
+It does a crude job and does add value, but Note Caddy is much better.

 You’ll also have Poker Tracker’s version of Leak Buster, called Leak Tracker.
-Poker Tracker essentially took two of the 10 steps from Leak Buster, and incorporated it into their software for free.
+Poker Tracker essentially took two of the 10 steps from Leak Buster and incorporated it into their software for free.
 Note Tracker will let you know if some of your stats are way out of line with what they’d call a solid stat range.
-There’s not too much info on how they came up with this data though, and there’s no way to understand which stat is more important that another.
+There’s not too much info on how they came up with this data though, and there’s no way to understand which stat is more important than another.
 But as a crude concept, it can let some beginners understand some of the basic stat ranges and what they should be.
-It doesn’t compare to Leak Buster of course, who also has training videos to go with those stats, and 8 more steps that analyze your post flop play, and not just basic stat ranges.
+It doesn’t compare to Leak Buster of course, who also has training videos to go with those stats and 8 more steps that analyze your post-flop play, and not just basic stat ranges.